vernchen/py4ctrl/README.md

 # py4ctrl -- python for control of power electronics.

+Currently Basic buck, boost, and buck–boost converters with current programmed control are summarized, as well as Control-to-output and line-to-output transfer functions for more accurate model.

+Resonant Converters design analysis, take LLC as example, simulated voltage gain function, Load-Dependent Properties of Resonant Converters and tank transfer function.

+Also included theory of automatic control system coded in python, such as Fourier Series and Fourier Transform, basic types of compensators / filters, relationship between s-domain and z-domain.

 Recommend to run this project under mamba enviroment, with spyder installed: